Shopify/draggable/src/Droppable/README.md

 ## Droppable

-Droppable allows you to declare draggable and droppable elements via options.
+Droppable is built on top of Draggable and allows you to declare draggable and droppable elements via options.
 Droppable fires two events on top of the draggable events: `droppable:over` and `droppable:out`.

 ### API

-**`new Droppable(containers: Array[HTMLElement]|NodeList, options: Object): Droppable`**
-To create a droppable instance you need to specify the containers that hold draggable items, e.g.
-`[document.body]` would work too.
-The second argument is an options object, which is described below.

-**`droppable.on(eventName: String, listener: Function): Droppable`**
-Droppable uses Draggables event emitter, so you can register callbacks for events.
-Droppable also supports method chaining.

-**`droppable.off(eventName: String, listener: Function): Droppable`**
-You can unregister listeners by using `.off()`, make sure to provide the same callback.

-**`droppable.trigger(eventName: String, event: AbstractEvent): Droppable`**
-You can trigger events through droppable.
-This is used to fire events internally or by extensions of Draggable.

-**`droppable.destroy(): void`**
-Detaches all sensors and listeners, and cleans up after itself.
+Check out Draggables API for the base API

 ### Options